jelix/jelix/UPGRADE-TO-2.0.md

         You have to change this method in your plugins See Jelix\Core\Config\CompilerPluginInterface

-- Modify your module.xml files :
-    - attributes minversion and maxversion on <dependency> elements are deprecated.
-Replace them by a version attribute, containing same syntax as in Composer
-      eg: minversion="1.0" maxversion="1.1"
-      should become version=">=1.0,<=1.1"

 - If you made some classes inheriting from internal classes of jInstaller (except jInstallerModule), you should know that their API have changed.

 - Files that have gone
    - lib/jelix/checker.php: if you included it, call ```\Jelix\Installer\Checker\CheckerPage::show();``` instead

 - Classes that don't exist anymore:
    - jInstallerApplication

+## Modules gone

 - Simpletest and the module junittest are gone.
-If you are using them, convert your tests to PHPUnit
+If you are using them, convert your tests to PHPUnit.

-- That's all for the moment.